 PNUR 106 Consolidated Practice Experience I provides learners with an opportunity to integrate theory from Level 1 coursework into practice.
 Learners will gain experience in various settings with a focus on the healthy client.
 Learning the role of the Practical Nurse, personal care skills, organization of care, focused assessment, beginning medication administration and professional communication are emphasized.

-PNUR114 - Anatomy & Physiology for Practical Nurses
+PNUR114 - Anatomy and Physiology for Practical Nurses

 PNUR107 - Professional Practice II